racheljeong/racheljeong/README.md

 ## ***Hi there*** 👋
 </br>
-Junior Web Developer specializing in front-end. <br/> Enthusiastic and always desire to be better! <br/>
+Junior Web Developer specializing in front-end. <br/> Passionate and always desire to be better! <br/>
 Strength in communication with co-workers and customers.
 </br>
 </br>